Emerging Technologies

 Discover

-What is the World Economic Forum doing about nature?
+What's the World Economic Forum doing about the ocean?

 With the forthcoming launches, scientists will have 40 years’ worth of sea surface temperature data available, helping them to understand long-term climate trends.
 What is more, the satellite equipment will help establish a baseline and enable us to measure the impact of decarbonization policies as we approach 2050 and beyond.